 Includes 100 clock hours of school fieldwork and attendance at a seminar.
 Fieldwork includes 40 hours of direct service providing individual, group, classroom developmental counseling or co-leading a workshop or training seminar.
 The remaining 60 hours are considered as indirect service and can include observation, other on-site activities assigned by a counseling supervisor.
 Seminar will include role taking, modeling, demonstration of basic counseling techniques, evaluation of audio and video tapes with clients.
 One contact hour of weekly supervision is required.
-(Revised April 2005)
+(Revised Dec.
+2005)

-CSG790-791 School Guidance Counseling Internship and Seminar - 3 credits
+CSG790 Guidance Fieldwork - 3 credits CSG791 Guidance Internship Seminar - 3 credits -